wangonya/wangonya.com/content/blog/publishing-package-on-test-pypi.md

   - tutorial
 ---

-If you\'re just creating a package for learning purposes, there\'s no need (IMO) to pollute the official PyPi index with it.
+If you're just creating a package for learning purposes, there's no need (IMO) to pollute the official PyPi index with it.
 Also, you may want to release a package to a select number of users for testing before you actually release it officially.
-For these purposes, you\'re better off using [TestPyPi](https://test.pypi.org/):
+For these purposes, you're better off using [TestPyPi](https://test.pypi.org/):

 > a separate instance of the Python Package Index that allows you to try